Skip to main content

 Complete on-the-job training

-Complete a 22-month apprenticeship in Orthotics, under the supervision of a certified or registered prosthetic/orthotic clinician.
+Complete a 3450 apprenticeship in Orthotics or Prosthetics, under the supervision of a certified clinician or registered technician.
+Learn more about the Internship Program.

 Step 3